jscott1984/MyPortfolio/README.md

 # MyPortfolio
-This contain all of my programs
+This contain all of my projects